WalletConnect/walletconnect-docs/docs/kotlin/push/dapp-usage.md

 }
 ```

 The Push Dapp client is responsible for initiating the connection with the cast server and is also in charge of registering and notifying clients.
-To initialize the Push Dapp client, create a `Push.Dapp.Params.Init` object in the Android Application class with the Core Client and the cast server url if available.
+To initialize the Push Dapp client, create a `Push.Dapp.Params.Init` object in the Android Application class with the `CoreClient` and the cast server url if available.
 The `Push.Dapp.Params.Init` object will then be passed to the `PushDappClient` initialize function.

+The `PushDappClient` should be initalized in the Application class.

 #